 I was doing a year-end review of my site and noticed I have a lot of cleaning tips articles.
 I also noticed that I do a lot of cleaning with vinegar.
 I love it and it’s all natural and can clean just about anything!
+There are still going to be occasions where the professional carpet cleaning services of someone like ServiceMaster of Lake Shore will be needed.
 So, I thought I’d put together a master guide for how to clean with vinegar including floors, every room in the house, and even your car.

 Cleaning Your Floor with Vinegar

 Fill a spray bottle with 50/50 solution of vinegar and water.
 If desired, you can add a few drops of essential oils.
 Spray the soiled area and wipe clean with paper towels.

 You Will Need:

 If the stain is still wet blot the spot as dry as possible with a paper towel.
 Next, put white vinegar in a spray bottle and completely saturate the stain.
 If the spot is new, leave the vinegar on for a few minutes and then blot it with a clean paper towel.
 If the stain is old, let the vinegar set on the stain for an hour or two.

 Once you have blotted the stain with a paper towel, allow it to dry.
 Once it is dry, sprinkle baking soda on the stain and vacuum it.
 The baking soda will get rid of the smell!